arunanksharan/ai-finance/coding-rules-fastapi.md

 15. Design the flow and architecture properly.
 Think good UI/UX design practices which makes the experience smooth and user-friendly.

 16. Think repeatedly before writing code.

+17. Use industry standard best practices.

+18. Design the data models and api interfaces properly.

+19. Ensure all credentials are loaded from environment variables.